Foxing

-Foxing is an age-related process of deterioration that causes spots and browning on old paper documents such as books, postage stamps, old paper money and certificates.
-The name may derive from the fox-like reddish-brown color of the stains, or the rust chemical ferric oxide which may be involved.
-Paper so affected is said to be "foxed".
+Foxing is an age-related process of deterioration that causes spots and browning on paper documents such as books, postage stamps, old paper money and certificates, and on textiles like clothing and artists' canvasses.
+The name may be a variant form of the English West country dialect term foust and Scots foze, to become moldy.
+Alternatively, it may derive from the fox-like reddish-brown color of the stains.
+Paper that is affected is said to be "foxed".

 Foxing is rarely found in incunabula, or books printed before 1501.
-Decrease in rag fibre quality may be a culprit; as demand for paper rose in later centuries, papermakers used less water and spent less time cleansing the rag fibres used to make paper.
+Decrease in rag fibre quality may be a culprit.
+As demand for paper rose in later centuries, papermakers did not use as much water and spent less time cleansing the rag fibres used to make paper.
+An early work of art to have been affected by foxing is the Portrait of a Man in Red Chalk, a drawing on paper by Leonardo da Vinci.

-Although unsightly and a negative factor in the value of the paper item for collectors, foxing does not affect the actual integrity of the paper.

 Foxing also occurs in biological study skins or specimens, as an effect of chemical reactions or mold on melanin.

-Foxing can also be intentionally added to clothing to give it an aged appearance.
+Textiles, such as articles of clothing, that are affected may also be said to be foxed.

-Aside from foxing, other types of age-related paper deterioration include destruction of the lignin by sunlight and absorbed atmospheric pollution, typically causing the paper to become brown and crumble at the edges, and acid-related damage to cheap paper such as newsprint, which is manufactured without neutralizing acidic contaminants.
+Aside from foxing, other types of age-related paper deterioration include destruction of the lignin by sunlight and absorbed atmospheric pollution, typically causing the paper to become brown and crumble at the edges, and acid-related damage to cheap paper such as newsprint, which manufacturers make without neutralizing acidic contaminants.

 Causes of foxing

 The causes of foxing are not well understood.
-One theory is that foxing is caused by a fungal growth on the paper.
-Another theory is that foxing is caused by the effect on certain papers of the oxidation of iron, copper, or other substances in the pulp or rag from which the paper was made.
+One conjecture is that foxing is caused by a fungal growth on the paper.
+Another is that foxing is caused by the effect on certain papers of the oxidation of iron, copper, or other substances in the pulp or rag from which the paper was made.
 It is possible that multiple factors are involved.
 High humidity may contribute to foxing.